Secure File Transfer Export Connector

 - Support bookmarked PDFs (one PDF per batch with a bookmark per document)

-The download installs a functional version of this CaptureBites connector.
+The download button on top of this page installs a functional version of this CaptureBites product.
 It also includes some demo images and a demo job to show the functionality.

 In demo mode, a demo seal will be stamped in all exported images.
 You can switch the demo version to full production mode by entering an activation code which you can purchase from our partners.
 You can continue using any of the jobs you configured in demo mode after activation of the software.